TheoGicquel/L3-IrisaParser/README.md

 python3 -m irisaparser <args>
 ```

-Bow you can also import the package in a python script like that:
+Alos you can import the package in a python script like that:
 ```py
 import irisaparser